 Closing Balance Sheet setting forth Buyer's calculation of the Closing Working Capital.
-The Closing Balance Sheet (the "Closing Balance Sheet") shall (x) fairly present the consolidated financial position of the Company and the Subsidiaries as at the close of business on the Closing Date in accordance with GAAP applied on a consistent basis, (y) include line items substantially consistent with those in the Balance Sheet, provided that all Taxes currently payable shall be set forth as separate line items and (z) be prepared in accordance with accounting policies and practices consistent with those used in the preparation of the Balance Sheet, but in all instances in accordance with GAAP.
+The Closing Balance Sheet (the "Closing Balance Sheet ") shall (x) fairly present the consolidated financial position of the Company and the Subsidiaries as at the close of business on the Closing Date in accordance with GAAP applied on a consistent basis, (y) include line items substantially consistent with those in the Balance Sheet, provided that all Taxes currently payable shall be set forth as separate line items and (z) be prepared in accordance with GAAP.